weynandk/info_threefold/src/docs/whitepapers/capacity_layer/capacity_layer.md

 In the above picture, any datacenter or network gateway can fall away, and the solution will still be available.

-# Self-Driving “IT” by means of an “IT” smart contract {#self-driving-“it”-by-means-of-an-“it”-smart-contract}
+# Self-Driving “IT” by means of an “IT” smart contract

 ![alt_text](img/smart_contract.png)